peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 Continuum
 ---------

-Gases absorb radiation in discreete absorption lines approximated by the Lorentz or Voigt line shape.
+Gases absorb radiation in discrete absorption lines approximated by the Lorentz or Voigt line shape.
 However, in some molecules there are parts of the spectrum where the absorption coefficient varies relatively little with wavelength, without apparent association with absorption lines.
 Typically, this _continuum absoprtion_ occurs in connection with photoionization and photodissociation, when the extra energy is consumed by kinetic energy of the escaping electron, resp. broken-up molecules.
-These processes are mostly confined to the ultraviolet part of the spectrum, because of the high energies requered.
-In addition to photoionisation and photodissociation, there are other less well-explained sources of continuum absoprtion at lower frequencies due to:
+These processes are mostly confined to the ultraviolet part of the spectrum, because of the high energies required.
+In addition to photoionisation and photodissociation, there are other less well-explained sources of continuum absorption at lower frequencies due to:

 * Far-wings of absorption lines
 * Collision induced absorption
 * Absorption by dimers and multimers

-Even though contiuum absorption is generally weak compared to line absorption (with the exception of UV), it is still of great importance, because it covers large parts of the spectrum, often in places where there is absence of line absorption (_atmospheric windows_).
+Even though continuum absorption is generally weak compared to line absorption (with the exception of UV), it is still of great importance, because it covers large parts of the spectrum, often in places where there is absence of line absorption (_atmospheric windows_).

-Water vapour is the most important source of contiuum for the energy budget, respnsible for as much as 40 % of longwave radiative cooling [@mlawer2012].
+Water vapour is the most important source of continuum for the energy budget, responsible for as much as 40 % of longwave radiative cooling [@mlawer2012].
 The continuum is mostly of two origins: far wings of lines and collision between molecules (self and foreign continuum).